 Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-High Option Note: GHC-SCW covers therapeutic shoes (depth or custom-molded) along with inserts for members with diabetes mellitus and any of the following complications involving the foot: Peripheral neuropathy with evidence of callus formation History of pre-ulcerative calluses History of previous ulceration Foot deformity Previous amputation of the foot or part of the foot Poor circulation These criteria are consistent with CMS guidelines.
-Coverage limited to one of the following per member per calendar year: 20% of the Plan allowance per item (per purchase or rental period) up to a maximum out-of- pocket amount of \$2,500 per member per year, combined with Durable medical equipment.
+High Standard Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
+Foot orthotics that are custom molded to the Member's foot are covered; limited to one 20% of the Plan allowance per item (per purchase or rental period) up to a maximum out-of- pocket amount of \$2,500 per member per year, combined with Durable medical equipment.
 You pay nothing thereafter.
-No more than one pair of custom-molded shoes (including inserts provided with the shoes) and two additional pairs of inserts; or No more than one pair of depth shoes and three pairs of inserts (not including the non-customized removable insert provided with such shoes).
+20% coinsurance pair of orthotics per 24 months.
+Prior authorization is required.
+Note: GHC-SCW covers therapeutic shoes (depth or custom-molded) along with inserts for members with diabetes mellitus and any of the following complications involving the foot: • Peripheral neuropathy with evidence of callus formation History of pre-ulcerative calluses History of previous ulceration Foot deformity • Previous amputation of the foot or part of the foot Poor circulation These criteria are consistent with CMS guidelines.
+Coverage limited to one of the following per member per calendar year: • No more than one pair of custom-molded shoes (including inserts provided with the shoes) and two additional pairs of inserts; or • No more than one pair of depth shoes and three pairs of inserts (not including the non- customized removable insert provided with such shoes).
 Note: GHC-SCW will provide payment for the initial acquisition and medically necessary revision or replacement of prosthetic appliances, which are artificial devices used to replace all or part of an external body part. • Hearing aids for members under age 18.
 Limited to one aid every 36 months.
-Nothing • Hearing aids for members age 18 and older.
+Nothing 20% Coinsurance • Hearing aids for members age 18 and older.
 Limited to one aid, per ear, every 36 months.
+20% Coinsurance 20% Coinsurance

-20% Coinsurance Bone anchored hearing aids (BAHA).
+Benefit Description You pay Orthopedic and prosthetic devices (cont.)
+High Standard Bone anchored hearing aids (BAHA).
 Member must meet the BAHA criteria and be prior authorized by the GHC-SCW Care Management Department.
 20% Coinsurance and all charges above benefit maximum.
-Not covered: All charges • Orthopedic and corrective shoes, arch supports, foot orthotics except as noted above, shoes or orthotics not custom made and purchased over the counter, heel pads and heel cups Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices • Prosthetic replacements unless the item is no longer useful and has exceeded its reasonable lifetime under normal use; or the member's condition has changed so as to make the original equipment inappropriate.
-Prosthetic replacements not meeting covered criteria.
+20% Coinsurance after deductible Not covered: All Charges All Charges • Orthopedic and corrective shoes, arch supports, foot orthotics except as noted above, shoes or orthotics not custom made and purchased over the counter, heel pads and heel cups Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices • Prosthetic replacements unless the item is no longer useful and has exceeded its reasonable lifetime under normal use; or the member's condition has changed so as to make the original equipment inappropriate. • Prosthetic replacements not meeting covered criteria.
+Durable medical equipment (DME) High Standard We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Oxygen Dialysis equipment Hospital beds Wheelchairs (standard, motorized) (criteria must be met) 20% of the Plan allowance per item (per purchase or rental period) up to a maximum out of pocket expense of \$2,500 per member per year, combined with Orthopedic and prosthetic devices.
+You pay nothing thereafter.
+20% Coinsurance Scooters (criteria must be met) Crutches • Walkers • Insulin infusion pumps and related supplies when coverage criteria are met and prior authorization is issued • TENS Unit • Compression Stockings (limited to 3 pair per calendar year); requires a prescription from a Plan provider • Disposable supplies (other than disposable diabetic supplies specifically covered below), including Insulin Infusion Pump supplies